Engine > Valve clearance adjustment on Austin Mini

 Op 03

-Check that the spark plug high-tension leads are properly identified.
-Otherwise, write the corresponding spark plug number on each of the 4 leads.
+Check that the spark plug ignition wires are properly identified.
+Otherwise, write the corresponding spark plug number on each of the 4 ignition wires.

 The spark plugs are generally numbered from 1 to 4 starting with the spark plug closest to the radiator.